goooseman/devsparks-blog/SPEC.md

 ### Project structure

 - Makefile
-- .gitignore (`.hugo_build.lock` and common hugo ignore files, do not ignore theme folder)
+- .gitignore
+  - .hugo_build.lock
+  - /public/
+  - /resources/_gen/
+  - /assets/jsconfig.json
+  - hugo_stats.json
 - config.yaml
   - Do not include anything about themes or remark42
   - Do not use JSON objects in this file